RapidStart Leadership Main Logo

 When speaking, always keep this in mind:

-Because “most people” are two very persuasive words in the English language, my audience members get motivated to “go” rather than live on “get-set.”
+Because “most people” are two of the most persuasive words in the English language, my audience members get very motivated to “go” rather than live on “get-set.”

-Good stories have a conflict this is established early .
+Good stories have a conflict that is established early.
 Great stories not only establish the conflict, they also escalate it.
 Think about the Titanic.
 One of the conflicts was when the Titanic hit the iceberg.
 However, the escalation of the conflict was when the water rose on the Titanic.
 If the water never rose on the Titanic, then that would have been a terrible movie.
 Always think, “How can I raise the water on the Titanic in my story?”

 The conflict is the hook because your audience wants to see how you will overcome it and what tools you will use.
 Why?
 Because maybe they can use similar tools for similar situations.
 In that way, your speech has become very useful to them.

 I tell a story about how excited I was to meet my speaking hero.
 The only problem was, when I approached him, he said nothing back to me.
-That silence in the story becomes a hook because my audience is hungry to hear what he is going to say and then, when he doesn’t say anything, they’re ever hungrier to see what I’m going to do about it.
+That silence in the story becomes a hook because my audience is anxious to hear what he is going to say and then, when he doesn’t say anything, they get ever hungrier to see what I’m going to do about it.
 The silent moment becomes the hook.

-The problem with some speakers is they rush through the silence thereby making the potential hook much less effective.
+The problem with some speakers is they rush through the silence and make the potential hook much less effective.
 Take your time, dance in the silence, and watch your audience move to the edge of their seats.
-Remember…

 One of the first stories I ever told as a speaker started out like this: